-DO NOT use a pressure washer to clean the cooling system on an air-cooled engine, mud may form under the cooling shroud on the cylinder head and cooling fan.
+the cooling system on an air-cooled engine, mud may form under the cooling shroud on the cylinder head and cooling fan resulting in engine overheating.

 NOTE: If dirt is packed into the cooling fins it may be necessary to remove the engine shroud in order to thoroughly clean the cooling fins.